MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review any inbox rule action created by the app.
 1. Review any SharePoint or OneDrive search activities done by the app.

-### App made high volume of OneDrive search and edit activities
+### App made numerous searches and edits in OneDrive

 **Severity**: Medium

 **MITRE ID’s**: T1137, T1213

-This detection identifies an OAuth app with high privilege permissions performing high volume of searches and edits to OneDrive files using Graph API.
+This detection identifies OAuth apps with high privilege permissions that perform a large number of searches and edits in OneDrive using Graph API.

 **TP or FP?**